anyscale/madewithml.github.io/_courses/applied-ml-in-production/evaluation.md

 <hr class="mt-0">

 <h3><u>Intuition</u></h3>
 Before we start building our solution, we need to make sure we have methods to evaluate it.
-We will fall back our objective here to determine the evaluation criteria.
+We'll use our objective here to determine the evaluation criteria.
 - be clear about what metrics you are prioritizing
 - be careful not to over optimize on any one metric